Westport Disorderly Conduct Lawyer

 What Is Involved During DCF Investigations?

 If you are arrested while your kids are in the house or in the vicinity of the dispute, you will also be the target of a Connecticut Department of Children & Families (“DCF”) investigation.
 The DCF investigation will usually involve an investigator showing up at your house unannounced.
 They will want you to sign release paperwork for your kids’ schools and health providers.
 DCF investigators will also pressure you to sign a DCF “service agreement” or “safety plan” which results in you giving up many of your constitutional due process rights.

 Do not sign anything until you’ve consulted with a Westport disorderly conduct attorney who can properly advise you of your rights and your options.
 Do not agree to be interviewed by DCF.
 Do not let them into your home.
 Politely advise them that you will contact them later that day after you’ve had a chance to speak with a lawyer.
-Everything you tell a Westport Connecticut DCF investigator is “on the record” and can be shared with the Westport Police Department and prosecutors.
+Everything you tell an investigator is “on the record” and can be shared with the Police Department and prosecutors.

 If you have been arrested or given a summons for disturbing the peace, disrupting lawful assembly, fighting, or making unreasonable noise, call our Westport disorderly conduct lawyers.
 We are available and ready to help protect your rights.